amin-nejad/amin-nejad.github.io/_posts/2020-08-10-federated-learning-continued.md

 ---
-title: "A closer look at Federated Learning"
+title: "A Closer Look At Federated Learning"
 date: 2020-08-10 17:49:16
 ---